Introduction to MoonLight Architecture

 Point To Ponder!

-The controller focuses on mapping the requests, the service switch focuses on mapping the services and actions.
+The controller focuses on mapping the requests, and the switch focuses on mapping the services and actions.

 8. Services and Actions